Joleana/single-minded-coaching/README.md

 * Deployment instructions: \

-From parent directory, launch the server to see the Rails' welcome page
+From parent directory, launch the server to see the Rails' welcome page.
 ```bash
 rails s
 ```